MEN'S SPORTS MEN'S SPORTSWOMEN'S SPORTS WOMEN'S SPORTS

-Brad Irwin enters his third season at the helm of ETSU Buccaneer Softball as he was introduced head coach on July 21, 2010.
+Brad Irwin has been at the helm of the Buccaneer Softball program for nine seasons, as he was introduced as the head coach on July 21, 2010.

-Irwin, the top assistant coach and recruiting coordinator at the University of Tennessee at Chattanooga since 2006, brings nine years of collegiate coaching experience to Johnson City.
-Prior to his four-year stint at Chattanooga, Irwin served as an assistant at Lee University in Cleveland, Tenn., from 2003-06.
-Irwin began his coaching career under the watch of current Tennessee coaches Ralph and Karen Weekly at Chattanooga from 1997-99.
+Prior to his arrival in Johnson City, Irwin was the top assistant coach and recruiting coordinator at his alma mater, the University of Tennessee at Chattanooga.
+Irwin coached at Chattanooga from 2006-2010, following a three-year stint as the assistant coach at Lee University in Cleveland, Tenn. from 2003-06.
+Irwin began his coaching career under the watch of current Tennessee coaches, Ralph and Karen Weekly, at Chattanooga from 1997-99.

-During his tenure at Chattanooga, the Lady Mocs won seven regular season Southern Conference championships, four SoCon Tournaments, and appeared in the NCAA Regional in 2008 and 2009.
-Chattanooga has posted 183 wins since Irwin arrived back to his alma mater in 2006, while receiving over 25 all-conference players, two SoCon Pitcher of the Year, and two SoCon Freshman of the Year selections.
-In addition to all the accolades won on the diamond, the Lady Mocs also excelled in the classroom by maintaining a team grade point average of 3.0.
+During his tenure at Chattanooga, the Mocs won seven regular season SoCon championships, four SoCon Tournaments and appeared in the NCAA Regional in 2008 and 2009.
+Chattanooga posted 183 wins during Irwin’s stint from 2006-10, while receiving over 25 all-conference players, two SoCon Pitcher of the Year and two SoCon Freshman of the Year selections.
+In addition to the on-field success, the Mocs also excelled in the classroom by maintaining a team GPA of 3.0.

 Irwin also spent time at the high school level as he was the head softball coach at Hixson High School for the 1999 and 2000 campaigns.

-Irwin graduated from the University of Tennessee, Chattanooga with a degree in Sports Administration in 1999, and also earned his master's in Secondary Education from UTC in 2002.
+Irwin graduated from the University of Tennessee at Chattanooga with a degree in Sports Administration in 1999, while earning his Master’s in Secondary Education from Chattanooga in 2002.
 Coach Irwin is married to his wife Rachel and they have two children.